 The availability of manure was never in doubt, and there was always the option of renewing the previous power-‐purchase arrangements with Portland General Electric.
 DEQ’s focus on now quickly rewriting rules to allow unfettered operations at a specific facility seems to conflict with its mission of “restoring, maintaining, and enhancing the quality of Oregon’s air, land, and water.””

-DEQ agrees that the previous permit as well as the permit modification treats digestate from manure similar to how on farm digesters land apply digestate from manure.
-DEQ also established a permit condition with the permit modification to ensure that land application of liquid digestate will achieve similar pathogen reduction as liquid digestate land applied from on farm anaerobic digesters.
+DEQ response: DEQ agrees that the previous permit, as well as the permit modification, treats digestate from manure similar to how on-farm digesters land apply digestate from manure.
+DEQ established a permit condition with the permit modification to ensure that land application of liquid digestate will achieve similar pathogen reduction as liquid digestate that is land applied from on-farm anaerobic digesters.

-The temporary rule changes correct the unintended result of the existing rules that the land application of digestion is treated differently depending on the location of the digester.
+The temporary rule changes correct an unintended inconsistency in the existing rules, ensuring that the land application of digestate is treated similarly regardless of the location of the digester.

 Comment 12